InformaticsMatters/docker-rdkit/README.md

 * [informaticsmatters/rdkit-java-debian](https://hub.docker.com/r/informaticsmatters/rdkit-java-debian/) - a Debian based distribution designed for running RDKit from Java.
 The image size is approx 350MB.
 * [informaticsmatters/rdkit-tomcat-debian](https://hub.docker.com/r/informaticsmatters/rdkit-tomcat-debian/) -  a Debian based distribution designed for running a servlet in Apache Tomcat that uses the RDKit Java bindings.
 You need to provide the war file with the web application.
 The image size is approx 370MB.
+* [informaticsmatters/rdkit-cartridge-debian](https://hub.docker.com/r/informaticsmatters/rdkit-cartridge-debian/) -  a Debian based distribution with PostgreSQL and the RDKit cartridge.
+Note: this is new and largely untested.

 ## Branches